Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

-\parab{Scenario 2: Congestion on a link.} Operators shut down a number of faulty links (prior failures) which causes a healthy link to become over-subscribed and the aggregation-core layer to operate at half capacity.
-CorrOpt and operator playbooks cannot handle this as they ignore traffic dynamics.
-NetPilot can reason about congestion, but assumes the rest of the network is under-utilized.
-We evaluate \sysname and NetPilot under two failure patterns: (i) where the network is under-utilized, and (ii) where a second link drops packets and reduces network capacity (\tabref{tab:experiment-details}).
+\parab{Scenario 2: Congestion on a link.} Operators shut down several faulty links (prior failures), causing the network to become over-subscribed.
+Meanwhile, an aggregation-core layer starts operating at half capacity (due to fiber cuts).
+CorrOpt and operator playbooks do not support this as they ignore traffic dynamics.
+NetPilot can reason about congestion but assumes the rest of the network is under-utilized.
+We evaluate \sysname and NetPilot under two failure patterns: (i) where the network is under-utilized and (ii) where a second link drops packets and reduces network capacity (\tabref{tab:experiment-details}).

-\figref{fig:congestion_scenario} compares the performance penalty of \sysname to the various NetPilot variants for both comparators, across both failure patterns. \sysname achieves consistently low penalty for its target CLP metric: 99p FCT in \figref{fig:congestion_scenario:fct} and average throughput in \figref{fig:congestion_scenario:avg}. \figref{fig:congestion_scenario} demonstrates that, because NetPilot assumes the rest of the network is under-utilized, it aggressively shuts down links and causes a large performance impact.
-Under PriorityFCT, \sysname chooses a mitigation with near optimal performance on FCT, while NetPilot, the next best approach, suffers a FCT penalty of 38\%.
+\figref{fig:congestion_scenario} compares the performance penalty of \sysname to the NetPilot variants for both comparators across both failure patterns. \sysname achieves consistently low penalty for its target CLP metric: 99p FCT in \figref{fig:congestion_scenario:fct} and average throughput in \figref{fig:congestion_scenario:avg}.
+Since NetPilot assumes the rest of the network is under-utilized, it aggressively disables links and causes a large performance impact.
+Under PriorityFCT, \sysname chooses a mitigation with near-optimal performance on FCT, while the next best approach suffers an FCT penalty of 38\%.
 Under the PriorityAvgT comparator, the NetPilot-80/99 variants result in lower impact on average throughput, but at the cost of increased performance penalty in at least one other metric (\eg NetPilot-80 achieves $7.2\%$ less penalty in terms of average throughput at the cost of $~80\%$ penalty on $99$p FCT) while \sysname is the only technique that performs well across both comparators and all three metrics.